okfn/opendatasurvey/docs/index.md

 #### How did this come about?

-One thing clear from last year's efforts was that people wanted to be able to customise the Census.
-The Local Census has been quick to set up, as it re-uses the tools we designed for the Global Open Data Index.
+After the first edition of the Global Open Data Index people wanted to be able to customise their own Census.
+Local Censuses are quick to set up, since they reuse the tools we designed for the Global Open Data Index.
 We can help you get a Topical or Local Open Data Census set up quickly and easily, and you can select what datasets you want to survey for your survey too.

-Local data is often the most relevant to citizens on a daily basis – be it rubbish collection times, local tax rates or zoning information.
-However, at the moment it's difficult to know which key local datasets are openly available and where.
-You can help change that!

 We know there is huge variability in how much local data is available not just across countries but within countries, with some cities and municipalities making major open data efforts, while in others there's little or no progress visible.
 If we can find out what open data is out there, we can encourage more cities to open up key information, helping businesses and citizens understand their cities and making life easier.

-#### What's the Relation with the Global Open Data Index?
+#### What's the relation with the Global Open Data Index?

-The [Global Open Data Survey][national-open-data-census] assesses the availability of key datasets at the national, country, level.
+The [Global Open Data Survey][national-open-data-census] assesses the availability of key datasets at the national level.
 It has been run annually since 2012 by Open Knowledge International.
 It is used to produce the [Global Open Data Index][open-data-index], the global reference for the state of open data released by national governments.

 The Index (and Census) answer questions like: which key datasets are being released?
 Is the available data legally and technically usable so that citizens, civil society and businesses can realise the full benefits of the information?

 #### Can I do a topical Census focused on a particular topic (e.g. transport data) rather than a local census?

 Yes you can!
-We are also supporting topical censuses – [contact us][contact-us] if you are interested.
+There are a couple instances running that aren't focused on a specific geographical region.
+[Contact us][contact-us] if you are interested.

 #### Who's running this?

 This site and the Open Data Census platform is run by [Open Knowledge International][okf].
-Each individual census is run by its specific team and community who are responsible for its content and validity.
+Each individual census is run by its specific team and community who are responsible for its content, methodology and validity.

 #### This is great!
 Can I make a donation?